Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 1. Lack of Access to Drinking Water

-The biggest problem that happens when you have water scarcity is that people are not able to get fresh, clean drinking water.
+The biggest problem when you have water scarcity is that people cannot get fresh, clean drinking water.
 The human body can hardly survive so long without water, and a lack of drinking water can result in a number of other problems, which we discuss below.

 2. Hunger